mstksg/inCode/copy/entries/type-levels.md

 We tag values with a witness `p` for the same reason as before: if we don't provide *some* type of witness, our type is useless.

-The "heterogeneous list of values of any type" is `HList TypeRep`.
-This is usable in the implicit multiple-argument nature of functions in languages like javascript.
+The "dynamically heterogeneous list of values of any type" is `HList TypeRep`.
+This is somewhat similar to how functions with positional arguments work in a dynamic language like javascript.
 For example, here's a function that connects to a host (`String`), optionally taking a port (`Int`) and a method (`Method`).

 ```haskell
 data Method = HTTP | HTTPS